Use Me (Pvris album)

 Use Me is the third studio album by American rock band Pvris.
 It was released August 28, 2020, by Warner Records.
 The album features 11 songs, three of which are featured on the band's 2019 EP, Hallucinations.
 Use Me is the band's final album to feature lead guitarist Alex Babinski, who was fired from the band following allegations of sexual misconduct two days before the album's release.
+It is also their only album to be released on Warner before the band signed to Hopeless Records in 2023.
+A deluxe edition of the album was released on October 23, 2020.

 Background

 On March 4, Pvris announced the album's title and initial May 1 release date.
 However, due to the ongoing COVID-19 pandemic, the album was postponed to July 10, and once more to August 28.

-A deluxe edition of the album was released on October 22, 2020.

 Singles

 The singles "Death of Me" and "Hallucinations" were originally released in 2019 for the band's first EP Hallucinations (2019).